Correlating Local Quantum Reality with Causally Disconnected Choices: EXPERIMENTAL RESULTS ON QUANTUM COMPUTERS

 In what follows, we will demonstrate the proposed experiments using one of the IBM's quantum computers (IBMQ).
-The calibration data for the Falcon processor ibm\_nairobi quantum chip we used here is shown in the Supplementary Material \cite{SM}.
-In order to reproduce the RQC of Fig. \ref{fig:RQC} we use six qubits, see Fig. \ref{fig:qcircuit}.
-The main idea of implementing an optical device in a quantum computer is to obtain the unitary matrix of the optical device and convert it into quantum logic gates (more information about these implementations is in the Supplementary Material \cite{SM} and related quantum simulations can be found in Refs.~\cite{Diego1,Diego2}).
-Limited by the number of times we can execute a given quantum circuit, we performed quantum state tomography (QST) for a reduced number of qubits.
-Although all the simulations of the setup were made in the IBMQ with all the six qubits (namely $a,A,b,B,\epsilon_1$, and $\epsilon_2$), just as theoretically presented, QST was conducted only over $A,b,\epsilon_1$, and $\epsilon_2$.
-This is perfectly admissible because $a$ is maximally correlated with $A$ (so, measuring one gives the other) and $B$ is fully uncorrelated.
-Indeed, one can verify theoretically that the irreality does not change with this simplification.
+The calibration data for the Falcon processor ibm\_nairobi quantum chip we used here are shown in Table~\ref{tab_nairobi}.
+In order to reproduce the RQC of Fig.~\ref{fig:RQC} we use six qubits; see Fig.~\ref{fig:qcircuit}.
+The main idea of implementing an optical device in a quantum computer is to obtain the unitary matrix of the optical device and convert it into quantum logic gates (further details about these implementations and associated quantum simulations are available in Refs.~\cite{Starke2023,Starke2023_2}).
+Constrained by the number of allowable executions for a given quantum circuit, we conducted quantum state tomography (QST) on a subset of qubits.
+While all the setup simulations included all six qubits ($a,A,b,B,\epsilon_1$, and $\epsilon_2$) in the IBMQ as theoretically described, the QST was performed only on $A,b,\epsilon_1$, and $\epsilon_2$.
+This is perfectly admissible because $a$ is maximally correlated with $A$ (so measuring one gives the other) and $B$ is fully uncorrelated.
+Indeed, theoretically, one can verify that the irreality does not change with this simplification.